speelyaal/thaalam/thaalam-spring-boot/docs/ObjectMapper.md

 1. Create a package for each provicer
 2. Create a OpenFeign client for each type(VM, Network, keys) in that package
 3. Create Transformers to transfrom from and to Thaalam Object (request, response, list response)

+Serach, Drag and Drop from existing templates and resources.
+Modify only specific configurations to adjust to the need and then, let Chords do the Magic.
+The resources are ready, just with a few interactions.